Lateefah Young – South Korea

 “Ever since I thought about going to college, I knew that during my university experience I wanted to learn abroad,” said Young.
 “It’s part of the reason I chose CU Denver.”

 As the music industry continues to change and global music becomes more the norm, Young felt it was important to see how the music industry and business world function in different countries.
-Learning about urbanization and democratization in Korea was the focus of her overseas journey.
+Learning about urbanization and democratization in South Korea was the focus of her overseas journey.

 Korean society and its business environment continue to transform at a rapid rate.
 Seoul has a goal of becoming what’s been referred to as the “Manhattan of the East”, competing to become a strong cultural and economic point of Asia.
 At the same time, Koreans wish to honor their centuries of deep tradition.
 By visiting Seoul, Young and her fellow students on the Study Abroad/Global Education program experience ample opportunities to study the challenges faced by a country involved in transitioning from traditional, local patterns into a global economic powerhouse.